YourGPT/web-sdk/examples/js-woocommerce-copilot/README.md

 ## Configuration

-The plugin comes pre-configured with a default YourGPT widget ID.
-To customize or use your own YourGPT chatbot:
+The plugin doesn’t include a default YourGPT widget ID.
+To use your own YourGPT chatbot:

 1. Sign up at [YourGPT.ai](https://yourgpt.ai/)
 2. Create and configure your chatbot